 Republic Act (RA) No.10963 or the Tax Reform for Acceleration and Inclusion Act (TRAIN) was signed into law on December 19, 2017 and took effect January 1, 2018, making the new tax law enacted as of the reporting date.
-Although the TRAIN changes existing tax law and includes several provisions that will generally affect businesses on a prospective basis, the management assessed that the same will not have any significant impact on the financial statement balances as of the reporting date.
+Although the TRAIN changes existing tax law and includes several provisions that will generally affect businesses, there was no significant impact on the financial statement balances as of the reporting date.

-12. Related Party Disclosures
+13. Related Party Disclosures

-Parties are considered to be related if one party has the ability to control the other party or exercise significant influence over the other party in making financial and operating decisions.
+Parties are considered to be related if one party has the ability to, directly or indirectly, control the other party or exercise significant influence over the other party in making financial and operating decisions.
 These include: (a) individuals owning, directly or indirectly through one or more intermediaries, control, or are controlled by, or under common control with, the Fund; (b) associates; and, (c) individuals owning, directly or indirectly, an interest in the voting power of the Fund that gives them significant influence over the Fund and close members of the family of any such individual.

-Transactions are based on terms agreed by the related parties.
+Transactions are based on terms agreed by related parties.
 Other related parties include PEMI and other funds being managed by PEMI.